sunfounder/piarm/docs/source/ezblock/quick_guide_on_ezblock.rst

 When assembling to the part with the servo, you need to keep the servo at 0° and secure it with the servo screw.
 Please follow the tutorial below to do this.

 #.
-Firstly, `Download and Install Ezblock OS <https://docs.sunfounder.com/projects/ezblock3/en/latest/quick_user_guide_for_ezblock3.html#download-and-install-ezblock-os>`_ onto a Micro SD card, once the installation is complete, insert it into the Raspberry Pi.
+Firstly, :ref:`ezblock:install_ezblock_os_latest` onto a Micro SD card, once the installation is complete, insert it into the Raspberry Pi.

 #.
 To ensure that the servo has been properly set to 0°, first insert the rocker arm into the servo shaft and then gently rotate the rocker arm to a different angle.